In order to make a system observable, it must be instrumented: That is, code from the system’s components must emit traces, metrics, and logs.

 Prometheus.
 In addition, OpenTelemetry supports a wire protocol known as

-OTLP, which is supported by all OpenTelemetry SDKs.
-This protocol can be used
+which is supported by all OpenTelemetry SDKs.
+This protocol can be used to send

-to send data to the OpenTelemetry Collector, a standalone binary process that
+data to the OpenTelemetry Collector, a standalone binary process that can be run

-can be run as a proxy or sidecar to your service instances or run on a separate
+as a proxy or sidecar to your service instances or run on a separate host.
+The

-host.
-The Collector can then be configured to forward and export this data to
+Collector can then be configured to forward and export this data to your choice

 In addition to open source tools such as Jaeger or Prometheus, a growing list of companies support ingesting telemetry data from OpenTelemetry.
-Please see this page for more details.
+For details, see Vendors.